xifezhao/ai-adaptive-resource-management-cps/README.md

 ## License

-This project is licensed under the [Specify your license here, e.g., MIT License].
-See the `LICENSE` file for more details.
+This project is licensed under the  MIT License.